All social workers in New Zealand now need to be registered by the SWRB with mandatory registration in place.

 From 2003, when the Social Workers Registration Act came in and the Board was created, mandatory registration has been seen as a necessary change.
 But the profession first needed time to get used to operating in a regulatory environment.

-All practising social workers will need to be registered by 27 February 2021, and hold a Practising Certificate, which must be renewed each year.
+All practising social workers will need to be registered from 27 February 2021, and hold a Practising Certificate, which must be renewed each year.

 Why mandatory registration?